 When little ones enter kindergarten, they often come with a range of skills.
 Some may be reading, and some may know only a few letters.
 We’ve even had a few still learning colors.
 So why should a kindergarten teacher spend time working on teaching concept of word?
-How does a COW lesson benefit those at the front end of the spectrum?
-In this post, I’m going to share with you ways you can use COW poetry sets to teach ALL students regardless of reading readiness.
+How does a concept of word lesson benefit those at the front end of the spectrum?
+In this post, I’m going to share with you ways you can use concept of word poetry sets to teach ALL students regardless of reading readiness.

 WHAT DO I USE FOR TEACHING CONCEPT OF WORD?

 With my intervention students, there are a few ways to scaffold instruction.
 Adding touch points as a scaffold during the modeling phase and during the practice stage may assist those who are not ready for independent COW activities, this modeling will eventually become habit.
 Additionally, you can use hand over hand practice as another aide.
 This was especially helpful for one very inattentive child I taught since I worked with his group in the last 30 minutes of the day, a tough part of the day for him.
 Finally, limiting to just two lines for those who struggle memorizing four can make a big difference in student success.
 We need to set kids up for success, so keep this option in mind.

 HOW DO YOU INTRODUCE AND TEACH YOUR COW POEMS?